CaptainArni/vscode-duden-spell-grammar-check/README.md

 ### 1.0.4

 - Allows to configure an interval-based checking of sentences around the current cursor position.
+Thanks to https://github.com/EagleoutIce